Family of 6-year-old Eli Hart say they expressed concern for his safety before his death

 Documents show that Dakota County Social Services took custody of the child in January 2021 and filed a 'Child in Need of Protection or Service', otherwise called CHIPS.
 Josephson said their family was becoming increasingly concerned with Thaler's deteriorating mental health and alleged drug use.

-"Yet they continued to push forward, stating that a CHIPS case and CPS goal is reunite the child with the mother," said Josephson.
+"Yet they continued to push forward, stating that a CHIPS case and CPS (Child Protection Services) goal is reunite the child with the mother," said Josephson.

-The same documents show that two months ago, Eli's father filed a petition to get custody.
+The same documents show that two months ago, Eli's father filed a petition to get custody of the child.

 Josephson said Thaler was eventually granted unsupervised visits, all while she and Eli's father passed background checks, psychological evaluations and home inspections to place the boy with them instead.